Ratish Nanda

 Ratish Nanda (born 23 August 1973) is a noted Indian conservation architect, who is the Projects Director of Aga Khan Trust for Culture, India.

-He presently heads a mult-disciplinary team implementing the Nizamuddin Urban Renewal Initiative in Delhi – a project with distinct conservation, environmental development and socio-development components and the conservation initiative in the Quli Qutb Shah Heritage Park in Hyderabad.
+He presently heads a multi-disciplinary team implementing the Nizamuddin Urban Renewal Initiative in Delhi – a project with distinct conservation, environmental development and socio-development components and the conservation initiative in the Quli Qutb Shah Heritage Park in Hyderabad.

-He headed the team which overlooked the garden restoration work at Humayun's Tomb in Delhi completed in March 2003.
-This was also first privately funded restoration of a World Heritage Site in India, undertaken by the Aga Khan Trust for Culture (AKTC) and the Archaeological Survey of India (ASI), under the National Culture Fund.
+He headed the team that oversaw the garden restoration work at Humayun's Tomb in Delhi completed in March 2003.
+This was also the first privately funded restoration of a World Heritage Site in India, undertaken by the Aga Khan Trust for Culture (AKTC) and the Archaeological Survey of India (ASI), under the National Culture Fund.

 In 2007, Nanda was awarded the Eisenhower Fellowship.

 Early life and background

 Nanda was born and brought up in Delhi, where he studied at Modern School and subsequently did his BA from the TVB School of Habitat Studies, Delhi.
 His thesis for the course was on the renewal of historic urban villages in Delhi, and drew upon the work of Patrick Geddes (1854–1932), Scottish architect and urban planner who also spent time in India.
-This earned Nanda, a Gold Medal at the institution in 1995.
-This was followed by MA in Conservation Studies from University of York in 1998.
+This earned Nanda a Gold Medal at the institution in 1995.
+This was followed by an MA in Conservation Studies from the University of York in 1998.